f0rg-02/automaed_ssh/README.md

 For the SSH keys, generate a pair on both systems and specify the private key of the client aka the computer that this tool is running on.

-You can do both with `ssh-keygen-` and a command is: `ssh-keygen -b 2048 -t rsa`
+You can do both with `ssh-keygen` and a command is: `ssh-keygen -b 2048 -t rsa`

+RSA-2048 is what I recommend minimum.

 On the client run `ssh-copy-id user@server` to copy the ssh public key to your client.